SpongePowered/SpongeDocs/source/users/troubleshooting.rst

 files of any corrupted data.
 You may need to delete a config file entirely and allow it to regenerate server startup.

-A plugin (or mod) has malfunctioned
+A Plugin (or Mod) Has Malfunctioned
 -----------------------------------

 **Symptom**: This could be almost anything - whatever your plugins do,